Hassan-Macow/100DaysOfFilanTechCode/log.md

 I did the fourth step of the 100-day codechallenge.
 By creating a Registration form for Freecodecamp's responsive web design challenges, I also got some practice with HTML and CSS.

 Link to work: [Regestrationform](https://github.com/Hassan-Macow/100DaysOfFilanTechCode/tree/main/HTML_CSS)

+### Day 5: October 11, 2022

+My work today was completed. by developing a survey form on the Freecodecamp challenges for responsive web design.